ICI Nano: Instructing off the bike

-Instructing off the bike - Why it’s done, when it’s done, and how to do it well
+Instructing off the bike in an indoor cycling class - Why it’s done, when it’s done, and how to do it well

 Instructing off the bike is something you may do during a session – or possibly in some circumstances, you may need to instruct an entire session off the bike.
 If you had to instruct a class off the bike this evening, how would you feel about that?